hetima/resx-designer/README.md

 Open your workspace and set the default `Strings.resx` first.
 Right-click `Strings.resx` in the Explorer panel and run `RESX: Set as Default resx`.
 (Saved in `.vscode/settings.json`)

 Note: Functions such as Designer.cs syncing depend on this default file.
-Auto-detection is currently not available, so this manual setup is strictly required.
+While the tool is designed to work even if left unconfigured, we recommend setting it up for safety.
+Also, if there are multiple default `Strings.resx` files in your workspace, open `.vscode\settings.json` and specify an array of strings for the `resx.defaultResx` key (Please note: This is an experimental feature and may cause unexpected issues).

 ![Screenshot](https://raw.githubusercontent.com/hetima/resx-designer/main/images/screenshot01.jpg)